What is Brand Building? Your Complete Brand Building Guide.

 The brand-building process involves:

 - Setting a clear brand identity.
-This identity includes your brand’s values and principles, visual elements – like your logo design, color palette, fonts, and icons – as well as your messaging and brand voice.
+This identity includes your brand’s values and brand principles, visual elements – like your logo design, color palette, fonts, and icons – as well as your messaging and brand voice.

 - Aligning on values internally.
 Shared values and culture are the foundation of your brand, and internal values alignment helps to build a brand that feels authentic to your employees and customers.
 Shared values are increasingly important to your customers: 5W’s consumer culture report found that 72% of consumers prefer buying from companies aligned with their values.